palak-khan/palak-khan/README.md

 🎓 B.Tech (AIML) | 3rd Year, 5th Semester
 💼 FullStack Developer Intern – at Sheryians Private Limited
-📚 Learning DSA with Python & JavaScript – because why not both? 😉
+📚 Learning DSA with JavaScript
 💡 Passionate about System Design & Open Source
 😎 A chill, free-minded dev who loves to build, break, and learn things!
 🌱 Always open to collaborate, grow – and as a lifelong learner, always exploring something new!